AlchemyAPI/alchemyapi-recipes-twitter/README.md

 	python analyze.py "SEARCH_STRING" COUNT

 where SEARCH_STRING is what to search Twitter for, and COUNT is the number of Tweets to attempt to gather.
+For example, try:

+	python analyze.py "Denver Broncos" 150

 ## A Note About Security ##